BACKGROUND TO THE TRUST’S KEY PROJECTS

 During 2016 it became apparent that the two projects above were so inter-related that they should come together for mutual benefit, and so a St Mary’s Partnership was formed to pursue a Heritage for Life programme.
 Totnes Town Council had an interest in the heritage area, because it maintains the churchyard, and of course owns the Guildhall: it was therefore invited to join the partnership.

 By 2018, the scale and complexity of the proposals, which had been widely welcomed in several public consultations, was such that the PCC and Totnes Trust felt that establishing a specific new trust, dedicated to securing professional fundraising and project management, was essential.
 The Town Council agreed with that proposal.

-A team of founding trustees and supporters was formed in July 2018 and has been registered with the Charity Commissioners with Registered Charity Number 1182256.
+A team of founding trustees and supporters was formed in July 2018 and St Mary's Totnes Heritage Trust registered with the Charity Commissioners with Registered Charity Number 1182256.
 In 2020 the trust decided to adopt the working name of simply the Totnes Heritage Trust, to better reflect its objectives.